GhoulMonkey/DLTBRuntimeCrane/README.md

 same LLVM-MinGW as the ASI, or install Lua 5.4 and `validate.ps1` falls back to `luac -p`.
 Metadata and parameter validation run without either.

-The SDK is newer than the rest of this repository and still under development.
+The SDK is no published and included in the release.
+It is still under development.
 The catalog under `sdk/schemas/` is an authoring aid; the installed Bridge is authoritative, and `bridge.describe` and `bridge.list` answer at runtime.
-Expect paths to be added to it.
+Expect paths to be added to it as development continues.